Reds vs. Mets Player Props Betting Odds

 Friedl Stats

-- TJ Friedl has five doubles, two triples, three home runs, seven walks and 16 RBI (36 total hits).
-He's also swiped three bases.
+- TJ Friedl has five doubles, three triples, three home runs, seven walks and 18 RBI (38 total hits).
+He has swiped four bases.

 Friedl Recent Games